 Currently, more and more people are discovering the benefits of using contact lenses as opposed to eye glasses in addressing keratoconus.
 Note, however, that you may need to get professional advice with regard to the type of contact lenses you can use as not all types can help solve your condition.
 For instance, soft contact lenses in many cases will be ineffective.
 If you put them on top of irregularly shaped corneas, they will simply adopt the shape of your non-symmetrical corneas due to their softness.
 In the end, you will not have any significant improvement in your vision.

 Rigid contact lenses like specially designed gas permeable lenses may be more viable in addressing keratoconus.
 But as mentioned above, professional advice is still a must since each eye and each condition is different and with varying requirements.
 There are no hard and fast rules when it comes to choosing contact lenses to correct your keratoconus.
 Customized lenses may even be necessary.

-These types of lenses are best fitted by an experienced optometrist specialising in keratoconus management and contact lens fitting.
+These types of lenses are best fitted by an experienced optometrist, whose principle focus is keratoconus management and contact lens fitting.

 Here are some options for contact lenses that may be prescribed to solve your keratoconus:

 • Large Diameter Gas Permeable Lenses.
 Some cones may require large diameter and intralimbal lenses to provide better vision and improved comfort.

 • Specially Designed Gas Permeable Lenses.
 These lenses are designed in such a way that the interior curves vault a protruding area of the cornea.
 There are different cone designs to choose from, depending on your condition.
 The more popular designs include the CLC PGA and RoseK contact lenses.